gitpan/App-tkiv/iv.pod

     titleDirs		=> 0
 	The number of dir levels (counted from the end) that should be included in the image title

+    titleIndex		=> 0
+	display the index of the image in the image title. (default off) When on, the title of the image window is extended with " n/N", where n is the index and N is the total number of images in the current thumb-view

     maxX		=> 9999,
 	maximum horizontal resolution (some size quests are unreliable)